Ulmus minor 'Hoersholmiensis': Cultivation

 Originally selected for its tidy shape, long elegant leaves and fine autumn colour, the tree remains in cultivation in Denmark, Sweden, Finland, and the Netherlands.
 In Denmark it is usually propagated by base-grafting on wych elm; here the oldest known plantation was 65 trees on the Tuborgvej, Copenhagen, planted in 1906.
 The Späth nursery of Berlin distributed 'Hoersholmiensis' from the late 1920s.
 In the Netherlands it was planted notably along the Westlandsgracht in Amsterdam where it still survives, although upper branches are often killed by Coral-spot Fungus.
+It was also present in The Hague and Utrecht in the 1930s.
 Heybroek, having observed in 1957 its wind-resistance in Schleswig-Holstein, included Hoersholm elm in his breeding programme (see 'Hybrid cultivars' below).
 Fontaine confirmed it a useful wind-break tree.
 The tree was briefly propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire, from 1974 to 1977, during which time 187 were sold.
+'Hoersholmiensis' is not known to have been introduced to Australia or New Zealand.

 Notable trees

 Fine unpruned specimens stand in Stockholm, in Raoul Wallenberg square and the Karlaplan.